twurman/clarityeco/qa/sirius/README.md

 ##Open Ephyra

-Open Ephyra is an open-source framework for question answering developed at Carnegie Mellon.
+Open Ephyra is an open source framework for question answering developed at Carnegie Mellon.

-Two versions of Open Ephyra are included in ClarityEco, both which use Apache Thrift for remote procedure calls.
+Two versions of Open Ephyra are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
 The version in this directory belongs to a collection of services that connect with the new Sirius command center.